GLOBAL MARKETS-Stocks gain, commodities rise on inflation worries

 Treasury yields moved in a narrow range as bond traders largely shrugged off better-than-expected initial U.S. jobless claims data and waited for Friday's April non-farm payrolls report for market direction.

-Investors fear inflation may be more prolonged than the messaging suggests from the Federal Reserve, which has said rising consumer prices will be temporary, said Tim Ghriskey, chief investment strategist at Inverness Counsel in New York.
+Investors fear inflation may be more prolonged than what the Federal Reserve has conveyed, said Tim Ghriskey, chief investment strategist at Inverness Counsel in New York.

 "The spike in commodity prices in particular, the shortage of semiconductors and shipping resources, for example, is worrying the market," Ghriskey said.
 "It's a value day or cyclical day in the (equity) market."